9r3i/eday/readme.md

 this version also requires another library, but fortunately, I put everything on it.

-still, i suggest use the old one because that version is stable.
+still, i suggest to use the old one because that version is stable.